paleobiotechnology/EMN001_Paleofuran/05-results/README.md

   - `QUAL_dentalcalculus_Chlorobiaceae_refalignment.tsv`: the overview of the number of reads aligned to the Chlorobiaceae MAG contigs and to all contigs of EMN001 for each dental calculus sample

+4. `REFG`: results related to constructing genomes using reference genomes

+  - `REFG_Chlorobiaceae_genomes_snpAD.tsv`: the overview of the performance of the recovery of Chlorobiaceae genomes from samples with strong evidence of Chlorobiaceae DNA using the EMN001 Chlorobiaceae MAG as the reference